-Kristina Wilson received a B.A. and Ph.D. from Yale University in 1993 and 2001, respectively.
-She joined the Clark faculty in the autumn of 2004.
+Kristina Wilson received a B.A in 1993 and Ph.D. in 2001 from Yale University.
+She joined the Clark faculty in the fall of 2004.

 Wilson’s interests include nineteenth- and twentieth-century painting and sculpture, modern design and architecture, and the history and methodologies of art history.
 Her scholarly research has focused on American painting in the interwar years, the birth of modernist design in the U.S. in the early twentieth century, and the history and criticism of museums.
 She is particularly interested in the roles museums have played in defining modern art, and in teaching modern art from a multi-disciplinary point of view.

 Wilson’s current research projects include a theoretical meditation on the visual experience of salon-style painting hangs (especially in the eighteenth and early-nineteenth centuries); and a study of the social politics of modernism in the suburban landscape of 1950s America.

 Wilson has published two award-winning books.
 Her most recent book, about museums and the popularizing of American modernism, is entitled The Modern Eye: Stieglitz, MoMA, and the Art of the Exhibition, 1925-1934 (Yale University Press, 2009).
 The Modern Eye was awarded the 2011 Charles C. Eldredge Prize for distinguished scholarship in American art by the Smithsonian American Art Museum.
 In 2004, Wilson published Livable Modernism: Interior Decorating and Design During the Great Depression (Yale University Press), about the rise of American modernist design in the Depression years.
 The book won the Charles F. Montgomery Book Award from the Decorative Arts Society, and was accompanied by an exhibition at the Yale University Art Gallery in 2004-2005.